Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Side effects:

-Fluoxetine can cause diarrhea, hypotension (drop in blood pressure), taste disturbance and confusion.
+Fluoxetine can cause diarrhea, hypotension (drop in blood pressure), taste disturbance, and confusion.

 Elavil (Amitriptyline hydrochloride)